ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 `https://github.com/octobox/octobox/issues` **`/2520`** (with the reference number at the end of the url).

-Note that if the filter is combined with the `type` filter, it will only search notifications of this type.
+Note that if the `number` filter is combined with the `type` filter, it will only search notifications of this type.

 <div className="image-wrapper">
   <ImageWrapper src={useBaseUrl('img/octobox/filtering-schema.png')} width="100%" alt="Filtering schema" />